 On site, wastewater is generated from two main sources:

-• water passing through the damaged reactors to assist with continued cooling of fuel debris
+- water passing through the damaged reactors to assist with continued cooling of fuel debris

-• water ingress due to water passing through the site (for example due to heavy rainfall).
+- water ingress due to water passing through the site (for example due to heavy rainfall).

 TEPCO and the Japanese Government, with assistance from the international community, have been planning for disposal of stored wastewater from the site.

 Prior to storage, the wastewater is treated using an Advanced Liquid Processing System (ALPS) to remove the majority of the radionuclide contamination.
 Prior to its release, it is likely that secondary ALPS will be employed to further reduce these levels.
-However, the ALPS equipment cannot remove the radionuclide Tritium as it is an unstable form of hydrogen and contains features almost identical to water with ordinary hydrogen, making it difficult to separate.
+However, the ALPS equipment cannot remove the radionuclide tritium, as it is an unstable form of hydrogen and contains features almost identical to water with ordinary hydrogen – making it difficult to separate.
 The level of tritium in the treated water will further reduce by dilution to levels below operational limits.

-In their proposals, TEPCO has previously nominated a level of 1,500 Bq/L of Tritium in the water to be discharged into the sea.
+In their plan, TEPCO has nominated a level of 1,500 Bq/L of tritium in the water to be discharged into the sea.
 Discharges at this level are not expected to result in any health risks to people or the environment.
 To put this level of radioactivity into perspective, this is much lower than the international drinking water guideline level of 10,000 Bq/L. At this nominated level, it is predicted that the radiation exposure to the environment will be well below the screening level as outlined in ARPANSA’s Guide for Radiation Protection of the Environment (RPS G-1).

 Impact on Japan